 Intimate partner violence, like other forms of abuse, does not discriminate based on sex, sexual orientation, gender identity, or expression.

-In honor of PRIDE, we’re hoping to bring attention to how intimate partner violence affects the LGBTQ+ community.
 We also want to remind our fellow New Yorkers that Sanctuary’s services are free and available to ALL individuals regardless of race, color, sex, age, sexual orientation, gender identity and expression, religion, national origin, citizenship status, or marital status.
 If you or someone you know is experiencing abuse, please do not hesitate to reach out to us for help.

 Intimate Partner Violence in the LGBTQ+ Community